hms-dbmi/pklab/Getting_Started.md

 We have a lab mailing list `PKLAB@LISTSERV.MED.HARVARD.EDU`.
 Contact Peter to be added to receive lab emails and also for post permissions.

+### Additional Mailing Lists

+Some additional mailing lists you may be interested in joining:
+-  CBMI Trainees `[CBMI-TRAINEES@LISTSERV.MED.HARVARD.EDU`

 ## Lab Dropbox

 We have a 1TB lab [Dropbox account](https://www.dropbox.com/home).
 Contact Peter for login information.